 - In the Courts of the Crimson Kings by S. M. Stirling.
 Do the methane-powered living rifles of the Martians count?

 - The children's book series Walter the Farting Dog, which is Exactly What It Says on the Tin.

 - There is a traditional Japanese children's fable whose title, when translated to English, is The Farting Wife.
 In it, a man marries a beautiful woman who is his dream girl, but her farts are so enormous they're capable blowing people and things away.

-- In the Harry Potter book Fantastic Beastsand Whereto Find Them, this is what a Fire Crab does, despite its name its actually a turtle.
-The video game latter shows how it does it.
+- In the Harry Potter book Fantastic Beasts and Where to Find Them, this is what a Fire Crab does (despite actually being a turtle).
+The video game later shows how it does it.
 Fire crab hybrids known as Blast-Ended Skrewts appear in Harry Potter and the Goblet of Fire.

 - Ned's Declassified School Survival Guide has the dreaded Timmy Toot-Toot, who actually refers to his brain-blasting farts as his gift.
 On one occasion, an attempt to harness them as an alternative fuel source backfired, and forced the school to evacuate.

 - In The Young Ones episode "Cash", Mike accidentally ignites one of Vivien's farts, causing an explosion that demolishes the house.